Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 3. Roll the bundle upward towards the top corner, tucking in any loose ends as you go.

 Visual cue: Imagine you’re making a veggie burrito—snug but not squished.
-You shouldn’t need an silicone or rubber band to keep it together.
-If it’s falling open, you need a larger muslin cloth.
+You shouldn’t need a silicone or rubber band to keep it together.
+If it’s falling open, you need a larger (or doubled) muslin cloth.

 Step 5: Store It